clartaq/cwiki/resources/private/md/About_Front_Matter.md

 ### The author must already be known to CWiki ###
 If the author does not already exist in the database, the contents of the file will not be added to the database.

 This is not as difficult a restriction as you might think.
-You can always use "CWiki" as the author and the file will be accepted.
+You can always use "CWiki" as the author, and the file will be accepted.
 This is the same mechanism the program uses to populate the initial database right after the database tables are created.
 (The built-in "guest" account cannot be used since it is not authorized to add new content to the wiki.)

 Because of this, **this is in no way a security feature**.

-### The date time must be in exactly the format shown ###
+### The date-time must be in precisely​ the format shown ###

 Any other date time format will cause the program to crash.
 I realize this is extremely fragile and will likely change in future.